-Toshiyuki Toyonaga‘s versatility, craftiness and talent impress with each performance.
-From child actor to one of the most popular seiyuu, get to know more on his career with this Seiyuu Digest.
+Toshiyuki Toyonaga‘s versatility, craftiness, and talent impress with each performance.
+From child actor to one of the most popular seiyuu, get to know more about his career with this Seiyuu Digest.

 BORN: April 28, 1984